demberto/PyFLP/docs/contributing/about-descriptors.rst

           <https://realpython.com/python-descriptors/#why-use-python-descriptors>`_
           section.

-In PyFLP, descriptors are used to describe an attribute of a `model <./about-models>`_.
+In PyFLP, descriptors are used to describe an attribute of a :doc:`model <./about-models>`.
-Internally, they access the value of an `event <./about-events>`_ or one if its keys.
+Internally, they access the value of an :doc:`event <./about-events>` or one if its keys.

 Some common descriptors like ``name`` 🔤, ``color`` 🎨 or ``icon`` 🖼 are used by multiple different types of models.
-The descriptors used for these can be different depending upon the internal representation inside `events <./about-events>`_.
+The descriptors used for these can be different depending upon the internal representation inside :doc:`events <./about-events>`.

 .. note::